Tru-D to Attend and Exhibit at AHE Exchange 2017

 “Due to its single placement positioning, Tru-D complements any environmental services team and does not require additional FTEs for operation,” said Dunn.
 “With Tru-D, ES professionals are able to maintain productive time in order to work smarter, not harder, to provide a clean environment for patients and staff.”

 Tru-D was the only device of its kind selected for the first-ever, randomized, clinical trial on UVC disinfection because of its Sensor360 technology that precisely measures the proper UV dose for every room, eliminating any chance for human error in the disinfection process.
-Results of the landmark Benefits of Enhanced Terminal Room Disinfection (BETR-D) study proved that enhanced terminal room disinfection strategies using Tru-D decreased risk of acquisition and infection of four major superbugs by a cumulative 30 percent among patients admitted to the same room.
+Results of the landmark Benefits of Enhanced Terminal Room Disinfection (BETR-D) study proved that enhanced terminal room disinfection strategies using Tru-D decreased risk of acquisition and infection of four major superbugs by a cumulative 30 percent among patients admitted to the same room when 93 percent compliance was achieved.
+Individual hospital results may vary.

 Tru-D invites attendees to their booth #413 to learn more about the gold standard in UV disinfection.